skybhh19/prime/index.markdown

 <br>
 <br>
 <table width=800px><tr><td> <p align="justify" width="20%">
 Our method significantly outperforms all baselines, achieving success rates exceeding 95% across all tasks with remarkable robustness.
-This showcases our method's effectiveness in achieving data-efficient imitation learning through the decomposition of sensorimotor demonstrations into concise primitive sequences to simplify task complexity.
+This showcases our method's effectiveness in achieving data-efficient imitation learning through the decomposition of task demonstrations into concise primitive sequences to simplify task complexity.
 </p></td></tr></table>